mvt-project/.github/profile/README.md

 ## Mobile Verification Toolkit (MVT) Project

-Welcome to the **MVT Project** repository!
+Welcome to the **MVT Project**!
 This open-source community is focused on developing tools to help to identify potential compromise of Android and iOS devices.

 The primary projects include **MVT** and **AndroidQF**.